 Make a boardwalk for your garden using fence palings or scaffolding planks.
 This is a nice solution for a home with young children and pets that like to play in the garden - mess gets left outside.

-The heady days of summer provide us with an opportunity to spend more time outside the home to unwind from the fast pace of modern living.
 Turn your outdoor sanctuary into an attractive spot where you can entertain and celebrate with friends and family in pure alfresco bliss.

 What's the point of a well-maintained garden if trying to get around it means trampling the marigolds and leaving your paw prints in the perfectly clipped lawn?